PyMoDAQ/PyMoDAQ/docs/src/user_folder/configuration.rst

 Plugins configuration for default values
 ++++++++++++++++++++++++++++++++++++++++

-In the same way, the file *config_pymodaq.toml* stores (system/user wide) default configuration values, plugins benefits of the same features.
+In the same way, the file *pymodaq.toml* stores (system/user wide) default configuration values, plugins benefits of the same features.
 The mechanism is as follow.
 The plugin package should contain (PyMoDAQ >= 4) a resources folder containing at least the *VERSION* file and a *config_template.toml* file, see :numref:`config_resources`.